Pothos Plant

 Poisonous Plant Info

-Pothos planst gets bright yellow leaves a few days after you water it when you allow the soil to get too dry before watering.
+A pothos plant gets yellow leaves a few days after you water it when you allow the soil to get too dry before watering.
 Water well, until the water comes out the bottom drip holes.
 Don’t water again until the top 50% of the soil dries out or the leaves start to droop a little.
 You can save an under-watered pothos plant, but an over-watered pothos can quickly die.

-Stems of a pothos plant get brown and mushy and new growth turns black when the plant is over-watered.
-Cut off the dead stems and don’t water again until the soil has totally dried out, this gives new roots a chance to develop.
-You can also carefully take the plant out its pot and allow the soil to air dry for a few days.
+A pothos plant develops brown, mushy stems and new growth turns black when your pothos plant is over-watered.
+Cut off the dead stems and don’t water your pothos plant again until the soil has totally dried out; this gives new roots a chance to develop.
+You can also carefully take the pothos plant out its pot and get rid of the wet soil.
+Allow the plant to sit out bare root overnight and replant in new, fresh, dry soil.

-You can get a pothos plant full again by cutting several inches off of each of the runners.
-This encourages new growth all along the stem.
-You can use the cuttings to propagate new plants.
+You need to aggressively prune a pothos plant to help it get it full again.
+By cutting several inches off of each of the long runners, you’ll encourage new growth to develop all along the stem.
+You can use the Stem Cuttings to propagate a new pothos plant.

-Pothos plant leaves turn black when the air in the room is too cold.
-Cut off the bad leaves, trim back the stems, and move your plant to a warmer location.
-The roots are fine and your pothos should grow back in no time.
+Pothos plant leaves turn black when the air in the room is too cold (below 55° for a long period of time).
+Cut the damaged leaves off your pothos plant; trim back the stems, and move your plant to a warmer location.
+The roots are fine and your pothos plant should grow back in no time.